Michigan Economic Development Corporation

 Locate your site by county and resource name.
 A table of contents is provided near the top of each finding aid to help you narrow down your search.
 Beneath each resource name is an 8-digit Reference Number.
 Copy this number, which will be the basis of your search.
 We recommend that you open a new browser tab at archives.gov so you can also keep the Finding Aid open for reference.

 In the new tab, paste the 8-digit reference number (with no other letters, numbers, or symbols) into the search bar.
-This should take you directly to the individual scanned nomination file for the site in question.
+This should take you directly to the individual scanned nomination file for the property in question.
 Nomination materials are public records and may be downloaded or printed for free from the National Archives website.

 • ABOUT